General Terms and Conditions of Business

 - Within the scope of application of the German Telecommunications Act (TKG) the provisions regarding liability set forth in §44a of the Act shall remain unaffected in any case.

 Art.
 10 Duration of contract, termination

 - The contract runs for an initial runtime as chosen by the Client (for homepage orders) or mutually agreed upon (for individual contracts) by the parties.

 - Unless otherwise agreed, the contract renews automatically for the same duration as the initial runtime, if not terminated in writing at least one month (for runtimes up to 6 months) or 3 months (for annual runtimes) prior to its renewal.

 - The date on which the notification of the contract termination is received by the other party at the address specified in the contract or otherwise explicitly specified address shall determine whether the notification period has been met.

-- situations in which it is unreasonable to expect the one party to continue to meet its contractual obligations for reasons that are the responsibility of the other party, and the other party fails to immediately rectify the matter despite being sent a warning,
+- situations in which it is unreasonable to expect the one party to continue to meet its contractual obligations,

 - severe or repeated violations of the duties listed in Article 3 and 4;